Skye Chandler: All My Children

 Skye arrived in Pine Valley as a singer and it was discovered that she was Adam Chandler's daughter by his first wife.
 She became the protector of her uncle Stuart Chandler (who seemed to be the only human being able to love and understand her).
 She had an affair with Tad Martin before "settling down" and marrying Tom Cudahy.
-As part of an AIDS hate group, Skye set fire to the house where AIDS victim Cindy Parker lived with her son, Scott.
-When she learned who was inside, Skye decided to brave the flames and rescue those trapped inside.
-Overcome by fumes while trying to rescue Cindy, Skye fell into a coma for over three months.
-Skye regained consciousness, but upon doing so she learned that her husband Tom had grown quite fond of Barbara Montgomery.
+As part of an AIDS hate group, Skye discovered she was unwittingly responsible for funding a plot to burn down the house where AIDS victim Cindy Parker lived with her son, Scott.
+When she learned there was a chance Cindy could still be in the house, Skye broke down the door and braved the flames to rescue her.
+It turned out Cindy had taken sleeping pills rendering her unconscious and unable to save herself.
+After regaining consciousness, Cindy told Skye that Scott may still be in danger.
+Skye went back to check for the boy but instead ran in to the arsonist, who clubbed her over the head and left her for dead.
+She was soon rescued by Charlie Brent but as a result of the smoke and the blow to her skull, Skye fell into a coma for over three months.
+She regained consciousness, but upon doing so she learned that her husband Tom had grown quite fond of her friend and former boss, Barbara Montgomery.
 So, Skye decided to continue pretending to be in a coma, and began lurking through the secret passages in the Chandler mansion to spy on everyone.
-Eventually, she "awoke" from her coma, but then faked paralysis in a futile attempt to guilt Tom to stay with her.
-When she learned Tom and Barbara were still seeing each other, she kidnapped Barbara, an action that prompted Tom to have Skye committed to the Oak Haven sanitarium, where she flirted with fellow patient Travis Montgomery.
+Eventually, she "awoke" from her coma, but then faked paralysis in a futile attempt to guilt Tom into stay with her.
+When she learned Tom and Barbara were still seeing each other, she kidnapped Barbara, an action that prompted Tom to have Skye committed to the Oak Haven sanitarium, where she flirted with fellow patient Travis Montgomery, though it didn't lead to anything serious.

+Skye's eventual release from Oak Haven was conditional on her resuming her residence in the Chandler mansion with her father, Adam.
+During that time, it was revealed that Adam had an affair with a young woman in his employ, Dixie Cooney, who was now pregnant with his son.
+When Skye confronted her father over his infidelity to his then wife Brooke, she came face to face with his obsession over having a male heir.
+She was wounded at first that her father could place such vital importance on the Chandler heir being male when he had a full grown healthy daughter right in front of him, but she tried her best to remain supportive, at least on the surface.